-Just to the north of downtown, you’ll happen across one of Salt Lake City’s oldest, most charming, character-rich neighborhoods: the Marmalade District.
+Just to the north of downtown, you’ll happen across one of Salt Lake’s oldest, most charming, character-rich neighborhoods: the Marmalade District.
 Loosely bordered by Quince Street on the west and Columbus Street on the east, the streets have names like Apricot, Almond, and Quince—a nod to the fruit trees planted by the pioneer homesteaders who first inhabited the neighborhood.

 Marmalade itself being a reference to the fruit preserves which were stored up for the winter months.
 The historic homes, some of the oldest in the city, showcase an array of handcrafted architectural styles, ranging from adobe to carpenter-gothic to Victorian.